thoughtbot/administrate/docs/customizing_dashboards.md

 `:class_name` - Specifies the name of the associated class.
 Defaults to `:#{attribute}.to_s.singularize.camelcase`.

+`:include_blank` - Specifies if the select element to be rendered should include blank option.
+Default is `true`.

 `:searchable` - Specify if the attribute should be considered when searching.
 Default is `false`.